GabrielSousa02/GabrielSousa02/README.md

 - 🔭 I’m currently working on building my skills, a personal project and finding an opportunity as a developer.

-- 🌱 I’m currently learning Java, Python, Git/GitHub.
+- 🌱 I’m currently improving Java, Python, Git/GitHub.

 - 📫 How to reach me: gabrielsousa9@hotmail.com